Skip to main content

 Still concerned about privacy in your rented bedroom?
 Check here to learn how to find hidden spy cameras.

-Is This a Bug: Case History 2
+Is This a Bugging Device: Case History 2

 The most amusing identification request we have received so far involved this guy…